 If your student needs medical services that are not available on campus, the Health Service or the Health Resources Advocate in the Dean of Students Office at (563) 387-1020 can help you and your student find appropriate resources in the Decorah community.

-If your student seems to be discouraged, down, anxious or otherwise struggling emotionally in an ongoing way, he/she may benefit from your serving as a bridge to counseling.
+If your student seems to be discouraged, down, anxious or otherwise struggling emotionally in an ongoing way, they may benefit from your serving as a bridge to counseling.
 Please see the For Parents main page for information about how to help your student get counseling assistance.

 Most college students are strongly affected by difficult family situations such as: